PhilipEze/PhilipEze/README.md

 # Hello there, I'm Phil 👋
 <a href="https://www.linkedin.com/in/philip-eze/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am the founder/MD of Browsing Tortoise and a Cybersecurity analyst at BUI with a profound interest in Cybersecurity, Software development and Education.
+I am the founder of Browsing Tortoise and a Cybersecurity analyst at BUI with a profound interest in Cybersecurity, Software development and Education.

 ## Latest Projects 👨‍💻